 To make it more complicated, you might be wondering why vitamin C is also usually teamed with other ingredients, most commonly ferulic acid and vitamin E. Isaacs says to think of these like skin boosters – a couple of besties that work well together.
 “Vitamin C is often paired with vitamin E; it’s a very common combination, and the main reason is to create a synergy between the two,” he says.
 “When you combine vitamin C and vitamin E you get a better performance than using them by themselves.”

-The top vitamin C products for beginners
+The top vitamin C products

 Erin Docherty is a Beauty Writer for BEAUTYcrew, Beauty Editor for Women's Health magazine and a Grooming Writer for Men's Health magazine.
 She has a keen interest in cosmeceutical skin care and is currently working on minimising her 9-step skin care routine – because ain’t nobody got time for that.
 When she’s not writing about the latest beauty news, or applying copious amounts of serum, you can find her spending all her money in Sephora.